JamesSkemp/words/content/post/upgrading-to-net-4-on-an-iis-site-supporting-a-net-20-child-application.md

 +++
-title = "Upgrading to .NET 4 on an IIS site supporting a .NET 2.0 child application" summary = "Today I experienced some downtime as I tried updating one of my sites to .NET 4, while needing to keep the child application as .NET 2.0.
+title = "Upgrading to .NET 4 on an IIS site supporting a .NET 2.0 child application" description = "Today I experienced some downtime as I tried updating one of my sites to .NET 4, while needing to keep the child application as .NET 2.0.
 Here's what I could have done in moments, instead of 30 minutes." draft = false comments = true date = "2012-08-05T14:51:00-05:00"